-Suzi from Start a Mom Blog tells how that she gets up earlier than the rest of her family, doing whatever it takes, to take her blogging seriously.
-Today she makes a 6-figure income from her blogs, all while raising three kids as a stay at home mom.
+Suzi from Start a Mom Blog tells how she gets up earlier than the rest of her family, doing whatever it takes, to take her blogging seriously.
+Today she makes a 6-figure income from her blogs, all while raising three kids as a stay-at-home mom.

 Choose a nice block of time and be as generous with yourself as possible.
 (If you know it will take you two hours to write a quality blog post, count on taking a two-hour, uninterrupted time block.)

 This might mean that you have to wake up earlier or go to bed later.
 When your family is asleep, maybe you can spare a few hours in the early AM to get in an extra two hours of writing.
 Or maybe you go to be a little later than everyone else.